gurol/geospatial/README.md

 ### Output

-The script produces a tab-separated text file (`.txt`) containing a summary of the DXF file's composition.
+The script produces a tab-separated text file (`.txt`) containing a DXF file composition summary.
 The output includes the following columns:

 - **Layer Name**: The name of each layer within the DXF file.
 - **Total**: The total count of entities on the layer.
 - **POINT, LINE, POLYLINE, LWPOLYLINE, ARC, CIRCLE, ELLIPSE, SPLINE, TEXT, MTEXT, HATCH, DIMENSION**: Counts of specific entity types on the layer.
 - **Other types**: Counts of entity types that do not fall into the predefined categories.
 Unique entity types are counted individually.
-- **INSERT**: Counts of INSERT entities, which represent blocks that have been inserted into the drawing.
+- **INSERT**: Counts of INSERT entities, which represent blocks inserted into the drawing.
-- **BLOCKS**: Lists the names of blocks present on the layer and their counts.
+- **BLOCKS**: Lists the names of blocks on the layer and their counts.

 Layers are listed in descending order of entity count, from the highest to the lowest.